theupdateframework/pep-on-pypi-with-tuf/README.rst

 wide variety of other attack vectors on package managers [13]_.
 These ttacks can crash client systems, cause obsolete packages to be installed, or even allow an attacker to execute arbitrary code.
-In `September 2013`__, it was shown how the latest version of pip (at the time) was susceptible to such attacks and how TUF could protect users against them [14]_.
+In `September 2013`__, it was shown that the latest version of pip (at the time) was susceptible to such attacks and how TUF could protect users against them [14]_.
 Specifically, testing was done to see how pip would response to these attacks with and without TUF.
+Attacks tested included replay and freeze, arbitrary packages, slow retrieval, endless data, and how pip would respond if PyPI were compromised.

 __ https://mail.python.org/pipermail/distutils-sig/2013-September/022755.html